 The original purpose of EEG was the study of epilepsy.
 Over the decades, however, as computers improved, neuroscientists' increasing capability to process the enormous amount of data the brain throws off allowed them to experiment with EEG for other uses, such as attention therapy.

-In his 2007 book, The Brain That Changes Itself, neuroscientist Norman Doidge made mainstream the then recent (and surprising) finding that "the brain can change its own structure and function through thought and activity."
+In his 2007 book, The Brain That Changes Itself0, neuroscientist Norman Doidge made mainstream the then recent (and surprising) finding that "the brain can change its own structure and function through thought and activity."
 As we once believed, our intelligence and tendencies are not locked in once we're no longer children.
 Once our brain was wired, it could still be rewired.
-This adaptibility factor of the brain is known as neuroplasticity, which refers to changes in neural pathways and synapses due to changes in behavior, environment, neural processes, thinking, and emotions - as well as to changes resulting from bodily injury.
+This adaptibility factor of the brain is known as neuroplasticity0, which refers to changes in neural pathways and synapses due to changes in behavior, environment, neural processes, thinking, and emotions - as well as to changes resulting from bodily injury.
 The concept of neuroplasticity has replaced the formerly-held position that the brain is a physiologically static organ, and explores how - and in which ways - the brain changes in the course of a lifetime.

 Brain and Spirituality

 You read above that the brain is termed as a biological computer, but does a computer work by itself?
 No. It needs power.
 I've worked in IT Software for 10 years, so here's the best analogy that I can give.
 Similarly to a Computer System, if the brain is a Computer, Thoughts are the Instructions.
 The Soul is the Programmer that decides what all is to happen within the Computer.
 Beliefs are the Operating System / Software Applications that run the Computer.
 The Soul / Mind controls the brain through Thoughts.
 The brain, in turn, controls every single function in the Body, including the glands, which are hugely responsible for one's good / bad health.